 So, when it comes to preparing for the PMP Exam, you need to have a plan that is specific, practical, time-bound and achievable.
 Without a good game plan, you may simply be overwhelmed by the sheer amount of work, or just run out of steam mid-way…

 One good Study Plan for PMP that I often recommend to my students is as follows.

 1. Quickly enroll in a PMP Exam Preparation Workshop in your city.
 You can most certainly find one, and you can look up our PMP Training Directory if you need assistance.
 PMI has local chapters in major cities in almost each country, so you can ask the local PMI chapter for assistance, recommendations or suggestions of upcoming PMP boot-camps.

 These boot-camps may be 4 day or 5 day in length, are are quite intensive.
 Some companies even run them on weekends, so you don’t have to take leave from your busy project schedule.

 Another alternative to Classroom Training is to Study Online for your PMP Exam.
 Yes, you can do this now, and study at your own time and convenience.
 Using Online PMP Exam Preparation Classes, you can also get the 35 PDUs or Contact hours, and they are considered valid for the PMP Exam.

-2. Assess the gap in your knowledge: After you’ve attended the PMP Exam Preparation training of usually 35 contact hours ( a pre-requisite of PMI before you can take the exam), you will realize how big is the gap in your knowledge and the PMI’s project management framework.
+2. Assess the gap in your knowledge: After you’ve attended the PMP Exam Preparation training of usually 35 contact hours ( a per-requisite of PMI before you can take the exam), you will realize how big is the gap in your knowledge and the PMI’s project management framework.